caugustine2022/resume/README.md

 ##### *Average Hrs/Wk: 40-60*

-* Assisted in patching security vulnerabilities and implementing driver’s functionalities updates on Windows/Linux servers and workstations company-wide using WSUS, with 90% success.
+* Assisted in deploying security patches and driver updates across company Windows servers and workstations utilizing Windows Server Update Services, achieving a 99% success rate.
 * Helped slash risks and malware threats by 60%, analyzing systems security, patch management, and vulnerability scans using Nessus while producing metrics reports and recommendations.
 * Maintained and supported the internal security systems, including firewalls, IDS/IPS, identity access management, log management, and patch management systems, with a 70% success rate.
-* Assisted in updating and documenting security plans to meet the ISO 27K and the NIST 800.53 standards, with 95% data security.
+* Assisted in updating and documenting security plans to meet the ISO 27K and the NIST 800.53 standards, achieving 95% data security.

 ----